RespiraWorks/Ventilator/manufacturing/README.md

 ## DISCLAIMERS

-**This is an incomplete, as yet untested design that is not yet intended to be used on patients.**
+**This is an incomplete, as yet untested design that is not intended to be used on patients.**

 **The repository contains live documents.
 All documentation here is on a "best effort" but no guarantee basis.
 Information is incomplete.
 Pictures, renderings, parts lists and fabrication instructions may contradict each other.